-The Power of Framing and Reframing

-Questions for Class Discussion
+The Power of Framing and Reframing Session 6 - 1 February 2016 Questions for Class Discussion

 - 1. Why do we spend an entire class on framing, reframing, and asking the right question?
 Doesn't your manager, or your client, always know how to ask the right question? - 2.
-OK, so Isaac Newton is smarter than I am and possibly smarter than you are.
-He solved a problem by brute force, and I transformed it into a problem that I could solve more easily.
-How did his solution work?
-How did my solution work?
-What was my reframing?
-Which is more flexible, when considering traveling coaches and flying pigeons? - 3.
-OK, so Lewis Carroll came up with some cute problems too.
+OK, so Lewis Carroll came up with some cute problems.
 How can you solve his "clock" problem by brute force arithmetic?
 How can we solve this problem more easily, simply by reframing the question?
-Be prepared to think about some additional cute Lewis Carol problems in class. - 4.
+Be prepared to think about some additional cute Lewis Carol problems in class. - 3.
 The Board at Merrill Lynch was considering a serious decision regarding restricting Mike Bloomberg or allowing him to sell his system whenever and wherever he wished.
 Why was the problem important?
 Why was it difficult to solve in its original form?
 How and why did changing the question make it easier to solve?
-Why didn't members of Merrill Lynch's management team make this transformation sooner? - 5.
+Why didn't members of Merrill Lynch's management team make this transformation sooner? - 4.
 Unilever and British Airways both started thinking about online sales because supermarket markups and travel agent commissions at least potentially represented great new profit sources without requiring any increases in sales.
 Why did Lever conclude that the supermarket distribution channel was neither easy to enter nor attractive for a new entrant to attack?
 Why did BA conclude that travel agent distribution was both newly easy to enter and attractive to attack?
 Why was the supermarket easy for large retailers to defend against attack by manufacturers of fast moving consumer goods?
-Why was the market for online travel difficult for agencies to defend against attack by airlines? - 6.
+Why was the market for online travel difficult for agencies to defend against attack by airlines? - 5.
 And then there is that Monty Hall problem again.
 Explain it to me.
 Explain it to your classmates.